Download FREE copy of

 Experienced Defense Attorney for Drug Possession in North Texas

 If you are facing drug possession charges in Tarrant County or Fort Worth, Texas, you should not try to fight your case alone.
 Facing charges for drug possession is serious, but with the help of an experienced and aggressive drug possession attorney you could potentially get your case dismissed or resolved in a manner that makes you eligible to have your drug arrest and record cleared from your criminal record.
-The Hampton Law Firm is currently accepting appointments, and all consultations are free and confidential.
-Contact our firm to schedule a free consultation with Jeff Hampton, a drug possession lawyer in Fort Worth, Texas, and founder of The Hampton Law Firm.
+The Hampton Criminal Defense Attorneys, PLLC is currently accepting appointments, and all consultations are free and confidential.
+Contact our firm to schedule a free consultation with Jeff Hampton, a drug possession lawyer in Fort Worth, Texas, and founder of The Hampton Criminal Defense Attorneys, PLLC.
 Our law firm also offers a bail bond service available by phone 24 hours to help get you out of jail fast.
 Contact our Tarrant County bail bondsman now if you or a loved one is in jail.

 Punishment for Possession of a Controlled Substance or Narcotic in Texas

 Under Texas drug laws, a person commits the offense of drug possession if he or she knowingly or intentionally possesses a controlled substance listed in Penalty Groups 1, 1A, or 2.
 These are considered controlled dangerous substances, and have a high probability of being abused by users, and causing addiction.